Guidelines for Employee Stock Plans (ASC 718)

 Step 2 – Amortizing the Expense

 Wouldn’t it be great to just get the option’s value, list the complete amount as the expense in the grant year and have it done?
 Regrettably, the stock options GAAP accounting needs some other things.
 The expense has to be spread across its useful life, which is normally defined as the vesting period of the option.
-In this step for the getting the value of the option from the employee stock plans, the expense is spread out to match the vesting of the option.

 Let’s use the example above where Mike finds the value is $0.818 per share.
 And we know that 25% of the shares usually vest by 1st February every year for the next four years.
 Here, the expense is $8,180 for each year (10,000 shares * $0.818 per share).
 But it is not this simple.
 Here are some other instances of common complexities, and how it is treated.